Actions-R-Us/actions-tagger/README.md

 # Actions Tagger
-:speedboat: Keep your action versions up-to-date by automatically promoting a major tag (and optionally, a `latest` tag) each time a minor release is created.
+:speedboat: Keep your action versions up-to-date by automatically promoting a major tag (and optionally, a `latest` tag) each time a release is created.

 # Rationale
 According to the github actions [versioning guide](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md#versioning), actions publishers should have a major tag (`v1`, `v2`, etc) which points to the latest version of any minor/patch release for easy use by the consumers.